Wegovy pills are launching. Pre-order now

 Not all weight loss pills work in the same way, as they don’t all have the same active ingredients.
 Think how paracetamol and ibuprofen, work in different ways to manage your pain, despite both being ‘painkillers’.

-Certain weight loss tablets, like Wegovy tablets and Foundayo, that are still awaiting approval in the UK belong to a group of medications called GLP-1 receptor agonists.
+Certain weight loss tablets, like Wegovy tablets and Foundayo, belong to a group of medications called GLP-1 receptor agonists.
 This is because their active ingredients, semaglutide and orforglipron respectively, mimic the hormone in your body that regulates appetite, helping reduce food noise and keeping you fuller for longer.
 It also means they work in the same way as weight loss injections like Mounjaro and Wegovy.

 Other tablets like Xenical, Orlos and Alli all contain the same active ingredient, orlistat, so all behave similarly.
 Orlistat is a type of medication known as a ‘lipase inhibitor’, which works by blocking the chemicals in your gut responsible for digesting fats.
 This means these fats aren’t stored as energy and instead are passed in your stool.